ungive/discord-music-presence/documentation/supported-media-players.md

 ## Support Table

-> This information is not updated regularly and may be outdated

 | Desktop Application       |                   Windows                   |           Mac            |          Linux           | test status                |
 |---------------------------|:-------------------------------------------:|:------------------------:|:------------------------:|:---------------------------|
 | TIDAL                     |             :white_check_mark:              |    :white_check_mark:    |           ...            | paid only*                 |